Announcing the Winners of the 2017 AHA Today Blog Contest

-The AHA is pleased to announce the winners of our 2016 AHA Today Blog Contest.
-Over the course of the summer, each of these historians will be writing for AHA Today about the archival research process and historical documents relevant to their dissertations.
+The AHA is pleased to announce the winners of our 2017 AHA Today Blog Contest.
+Over the course of the summer, these historians will be writing for AHA Today about the archival research process and historical documents relevant to their dissertations.

 The AHA Today Blog Contest is designed to highlight the voices of graduate students and to emphasize the importance of communicating the work of historians, broadly defined, to a variety of audiences and in a variety of media.
-Over the next few weeks, we will be publishing posts introducing each blogger along with a description of their research and the issues they will be exploring this summer.
+Over the next few weeks, we will be publishing posts from each blogger, including an introductory post that will outline the issues they will be exploring all summer.
+Congratulations to our winners!

 This post first appeared on AHA Today.